MicrosoftDocs/Hololens/hololens/hololens-insider.md

 Welcome to the latest Insider Preview builds for HoloLens!
 It's simple to [get started](hololens-insider.md#start-receiving-insider-builds) and provide valuable feedback for our next major operating system update for HoloLens.

-We recommend that for organizations that have moved, or are moving towards scale deployment, that a subset of devices are kept on Insider builds to validate that new features and new builds work as expected.
+We recommend that for organizations that have moved, or are moving towards a scale production deployment, that a subset of test devices are kept on Insider builds to validate that new features and new builds work as expected.

 ## Windows Insider Release Notes